miguelcobain/ember-yeti-table/tests/dummy/app/pods/docs/general/template.md

   {{demo.snippet "general-simple.hbs"}}
 {{/docs-demo}}

-You can still customize the generated rows using the following arguments on `<table.body/>`:

-- `@onRowClick` - adds a click action to each row, called with the clicked row's data as an argument
+You can still add a click handler to the generated rows by passing the `@onRowClick` argument to `<table.body/>`. `@onRowClick` adds a click action to each row, called with the clicked row's data as an argument.
-- `@rowClass` - adds a class to each `tr` element

 You will probably need to make more customizations, and to do so you will need to use `<table.head>`, `<table.foot>` and/or `<table.body>` in the block form.
 This form allows you to: